Methods of validation of diagnostic assays for ASFV.

 As foreseen in article 6 of Commission Delegated Regulation (EU) 2020/689, the competent authority of each Member State shall ensure that: “The collection of samples, the techniques, validation and interpretation of the diagnostic methods for the purposes of surveillance, shall comply with the specific legislation adopted in accordance with Regulation (EU) 2016/429 and the relevant details and guidance are made available on the websites of the European Union Reference Laboratories (EURL) and of the Commission”.

 Any substantial modification of the recommended procedures or submission of new diagnostic tests should be supported by proper validation data confirming that the method is fit for purpose.
-The Manual of Diagnostic Tests and Vaccines for Terrestrial Animals (Chapter 1.1.6. – Principles and methods of validation of diagnostic assays for infectious diseases and Section 2.2. – Validation of diagnostic tests), as well as the requirements of the ISO/IEC 17025 provide guidance for validating diagnostic methods to ensure they are compliant with the purpose they are intended for.
+The WOAH-Manual of Diagnostic Tests and Vaccines for Terrestrial Animals (Chapter 1.1.6. – Principles and methods of validation of diagnostic assays for infectious diseases and Section 2.2. – Validation of diagnostic tests), as well as the requirements of the ISO/IEC 17025 provide guidance for validating diagnostic methods to ensure they are compliant with the purpose they are intended for.